 Ants on a Log are a fun way to get kids to eat some raisins or craisins.
 (I tell them the craisins are crazy raisins.)
 Put peanut butter on celery sticks and then place raisins, craisins, chocolate chips, or some other fruit or nut on top of the peanut butter.

 When you have extra kids underfoot, finger foods make for easy clean-up.
 They also give an extra impetus to clean a plate during mealtime.
+It’s also a good way to get kids to eat when they’re picky, not feeling well, or easily distracted.

 Come up with your own ideas and designs.
 It’s fun to keep kids guessing and make mealtimes interesting.